wp-plugins/responsive-contact-form/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Responsive Contact Form is a simple WordPress plugin that generates a responsive contact form on your website or blog.
+Multilingual Responsive Contact Form is a simple WordPress plugin that generates a responsive contact form on your website or blog.

 == Description ==